k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/tdm_fabric_implementation_environments_setup.md

 The TDM execution process sets the active environment as follows:

-   1. Set the active environment to Production before synchronizing the entity from the data source.
+   1. It sets the active environment to Production before synchronizing the entity from the data source.
-   2. Set the active environment to UAT before loading the entity to the target.
+   2. It sets the active environment to UAT before loading the entity to the target.

  To save a separate Logical Unit Instance (LUI) for each source environment, the TDM concatenates the source environment to each LUI.